ARTICLE 1. - Name

 4. Not more than two Committee members may be from the same or associated firm, company or organisation.
 At least one Committee member must have domicile in The Netherlands.

 5. The Committee shall place a reappointment of the Committee members on the agenda once every two years.
 The decision-making in the General Meeting regarding the reappointment will be done in accordance with article 14.

 ARTICLE 9. - Termination Committee-membership; periodical resignation; suspension

 1. Each Committee member may at any time be dismissed or suspended by the General Meeting.
 A suspension which is not followed by a resolution aiming at dismissal within three months, shall terminate by expiry of that term.

 2. Each member of the Committee shall resign ultimately two years after being appointed, according to a schedule of resignation to be drawn up by the Committee.
 The person who resigns can be reappointed.
-The person who is appointed in an interim vacancy, shall take the place of his predecessor on the schedule.
-Resignation shall take place at the end of the annual meeting of the association's year, in which the appointment terminates.
+The person who is appointed in an interim vacancy, shall take place at the end of the annual meeting of the association's year, in which the appointment terminates.

 3. Membership of the Committee shall furthermore terminate:

 a. by termination of the membership of the association;